Frequently Asked Questions

 Taking part in Walk In Her Shoes is super easy.
 Here's five simple steps to taking part:

-- Most of our supporters will take part from 8-14 May 2017, but you can take part at any time of year.
-Choose when you'll walk, and invite your friends to join you.
+- You can take part at any time of year.
+Choose when you'll walk, and invite your friends to join you!

-- Set up your JustGiving page (which you can do as part of your online registration process) and check out these handy tips for gaining sponsorship.
+- Set up your JustGiving page and check out these handy tips for gaining sponsorship.

-10,000 steps is about 5 miles.
+10k steps is about 8 km or 5 miles.
 The NHS says that walking this amount each day will significantly improve your health.
-Most people should have no problem walking 10,000 steps a day, but it may require some planning.
+Most people should have no problem walking 10k steps a day, but it may require some planning.
 If you already walk a lot, why not choose a greater number of steps for a bigger challenge?
 Either way, see our walking tips for some great ways to reach your target.

 How do I keep track of how many steps I’ve walked?